JamelHammoud/jampad/README.md

 npx @jamelhammoud/jampad@latest
 ```

-That's it.
-On first run Jampad creates a `./jam/` folder with a `Welcome.md` and opens a dev server at [http://localhost:3000](http://localhost:3000).
-No config, no scaffolding.

-Everything under `./jam` becomes a page.
-Folders become sections in the sidebar.
+Everything in `./jam` becomes a page.
+Folders are sections in the sidebar.
 The filename (without `.md`) is the URL slug.

 ## How it works

-Jampad ships as a single npm package with a bundled Next.js app.
-The CLI boots that app from `node_modules`, pointed at your current directory.
-Markdown pages and uploaded images live on disk.
+Jampad ships as a single npm package containing a prebuilt React SPA (built with Vite) and a tiny Hono server.
+The CLI launches the server in your current directory.
+Markdown pages and uploaded images live on disk as `.md` files alongside attachments.
 Optional AI chat shells out to [Claude Code](https://github.com/anthropics/claude-code) and streams responses back.

 ## Customizing

-Drop a config file at the root of your project.
+To customize Jampad, simply drop a config file at the root of your project.
 Jampad looks for (in order): `jampad.config.ts`, `.mts`, `.mjs`, `.js`, `.json`.
-Everything is optional.
+It's all optional.

 ```json
 {